African Tea Production Regions

 The main tea regions of India are Darjeeling, Assam and Nilgiri/Conoor (in that order).
 Other regions include Dooars, Sikkim, Terai, Himchal Pradesh (including Kangra and Mandi) and Travancore/Kerala.

-Generally speaking, Darjeelings tend to be orthodox teas with complex flavors and aromas.
+Generally speaking, Darjeeling teas tend to be orthodox teas with complex flavors and aromas.
 Assams tend to be bold and tannic, and are usually consumed with a bit of milk and/or sugar.
 Nilgiris tend to be fragrant and clean.

 Japanese Tea Production Regions

-The major tea-producing regions of Japan include Kyushu, Shikoku, and southern Honshu.
+The major tea-producing regions of Japan include Kyushu, Shikoku and southern Honshu.
 Notable areas within Honshu include Shizuoka (a prefecture bounded between the Pacific Ocean and Mount Fuji), where most of the nation's tea is produced, and Uji (in the the Kyoto Prefecture), where some of Japan's most prized teas are grown.
 Regardless of region, very nearly all of the tea produced in Japan is green tea.
+(There are very small amounts of black tea and a fermented type of tea made as a novelty or out of tradition, but this is pretty much negligible compared to the huge amount of green tea grown there.)

 South & Central American Tea Production Regions

 Argentina, Bolivia, Brazil, Costa Rica, Ecuador and Guatemala all produce tea.
 Most of it is blended into cheap teabags, but there is some orthodox tea production in Bolivia and Guatemala.
-Almost all tea the tea produced is black, although tea author/authority Jane Pettigrew said Bolivia does produce some green tea during an interview I conducted with her for World Tea News.
+Almost all tea the tea produced is black, although tea author/authority Jane Pettigrew said Bolivia does produce some green tea during an interview I conducted with her.

 Sri Lankan Tea Production Regions